Essential Uruguay: Montevideo, Colonia, Punta del Este

 JANUARY-FEBRUARY absolute peak (maximum crowds, Estancia Vik hotels €2,800/night, Argentine-Brazilian-USA winter refuge).
 DECEMBER-MARCH normal season 25-30°C. APRIL-MAY + OCTOBER-NOVEMBER ideal climate-price-crowd.
 JUNE-AUGUST empty -60% (but cool 10-14°C, some restaurants closed).

 Stable democracy since 1985 (end of military dictatorship).
 Broad middle class (50% population).
 Historical neutrality (never at war since 1828).
-TOP 30 GLOBAL PEACE INDEX.
+TOP 30-35 GLOBAL PEACE INDEX, one of South America's safest countries: little vigilance needed, even in the evening in Montevideo or Punta del Este.
 LATIN AMERICA'S MOST PROGRESSIVE COUNTRY: 1st to legalize gay marriage 2013, cannabis 2014, abortion 2012.
 Economist top 25 world democracy.
 No major corruption.
-Mild-temperate climate.
+Mild-temperate climate, and an art of living where maté circulates in a circle of friends.